-Here I’ll take you through the basics of collaborative hiring, what foundations need to be in place for it to succeed, the elements that make up a good collaborative hiring strategy, and the potential challenges you’ll have to overcome in implementing it.
+Here I’ll take you through the basics of collaborative hiring, what foundations need to be in place for success, what makes a collaborative hiring strategy, and the potential challenges and pitfalls.

 What Is Collaborative Hiring?

-The term collaborative hiring refers to the practice of involving various stakeholders, sometimes from different business areas, over the course of the hiring process.
+Collaborative hiring is a recruitment strategy that involves various stakeholders, sometimes from different business areas, throughout the hiring process.

-From the candidate’s perspective, they get to meet more potential team members and gain a better sense of the organization, company culture, and team.
+From the candidate’s perspective, they meet more potential team members and gain a better sense of the organization, company culture, and team.

 For the organization, a collaborative hiring method provides a standard hiring framework that unites the team and divides the big task of making a hire into more manageable chunks for each person.

-Even people outside of the direct team can be invested—for example, often product managers are involved in the hiring of engineering candidates.
+Even people outside of the direct team can be invested—for example, product managers are often involved when hiring engineering candidates.

 Hiring, as they say, is a team sport and not everyone in the team is a football player—coaches and medical staff are needed too.

-When properly implemented, collaborative hiring can benefit the talent acquisition process in a number of ways, for example:
+Collaborative hiring can benefit the talent acquisition process in several ways, for example:

 Spark recruitment conversations

-As mentioned, a truly collaborative hiring process brings together the right people to ensure the correct decisions are being made about open roles and priorities, skill requirements, job descriptions, and the hiring process itself.
+First off, a collaborative hiring process brings together the right people to ensure the correct decisions are being made about open roles and priorities, skill requirements, job descriptions, and the hiring process itself.

 It sparks conversations around role refinement, business needs, team structures, candidate traits, and skill requirements.